PhilipDaniels/rsforcs/site/content/linq/_index.md

 instead using `for x in &collection`.
 If you want to change the elements as you go, use the `for x in &mut collection` form.

+If you implement your own custom collections you can choose which Iterator functions are appropriate to implement.

 I would like to make another important distinction at this point.
 In C#, if you have a collection of elements of type `T`, the LINQ methods will be dealing with `Ts`.
 In Rust, this is only the case if you called `into_iter` to get an [IntoIterator](https://doc.rust-lang.org/std/iter/trait.IntoIterator.html).